Early Life and Education

-Herbert Fisk Johnson III, known as Fisk, was born on May 19, 1958, in Racine, Wisconsin.
-He is the son of Samuel Curtis Johnson Jr. and Imogene Powers Johnson.
-He is the great-great-grandson of Samuel Curtis Johnson, who founded S.C.
-Johnson & Son in 1886.
-He received five degrees from Cornell University and Cornell's Samuel Curtis Johnson Graduate School of Management, including a BA in chemistry and physics, and a PhD in applied physics.
+Herbert Fisk Johnson III, known as Fisk, was born in Racine, Wisconsin, on May 19, 1958.
+He is the son of Samuel Curtis Johnson Jr. and Imogene Powers Johnson and the great-great-grandson of the company's founder, Samuel Curtis Johnson.
+Johnson received an impressive education from Cornell University.
+He earned a Bachelor of Arts in chemistry and physics in 1979, a Master of Engineering in 1980, a Master of Science in applied physics in 1982, an MBA in marketing and finance in 1984, and a PhD in applied physics in 1986.

 Rise to Success